chemagey/flask_app_ecs/README.md

 ```

 # Step 2.
 Built the image Docker with the "hello_world.py"
-Navege in the directory in the repo
+Navigate to the directory the flask app directory

 ```
 cd savana-challenger/app/

 ```

-The Dockerfile in your local directory have the following code
+This is the Dockerfile with which we are going to build the image flask-app
 ```
 FROM python:3.7-alpine